 Hair loss usually occurs between 10 and 21 days after drug administration.
 It may happen suddenly and in large amounts or hair may fall out gradually.
 Hair loss is temporary and hair should grow back after treatment is stopped.

 Although not life-threatening, hair loss can be very upsetting.
 Many people buy a wig or hairpiece, or use hats or scarves, to cover their head.
 If you buy a wig because of cancer treatment, it is a tax-deductible expense and may be covered in part by health insurance.
+Shop for these items before any hair falls out to get the best match.

 One of the most common side effects of chemotherapy is bone marrow suppression, also known as myelosuppression.
 Bone marrow is the tissue inside of some bones, such as the sternum (breastbone), hip, femur (thigh), and humerus (upper arm), which produces white blood cells, red blood cells, and platelets.
 Because cells in the bone marrow tissue grow and divide rapidly, they are susceptible to the effects of chemotherapy.